vyomea/KnowYourCourses/README.md

 ## How to run:

-Step1: Clone the project and download all the required dependencies.
+Step1: Clone the project and download all the required dependencies.\n
-Step2: While into the project, cd kys && npm start to start the front-end server
+Step2: While into the project, cd kys && npm start to start the front-end server.\n
-Step3: From the root folder, in another terminal, start the backend server:
+Step3: From the root folder, in another terminal, start the backend server: \n
-        export FLASK_APP=api
+        export FLASK_APP=api\n
-        flask run
+        flask run\n
-Step4: You can look at the local ports and visit them, then follow along the instructions on the front-end server :)
+Step4: You can look at the local ports and visit them, then follow along the instructions on the front-end server :)\n
-Step5: Have fun with different combinations.
+Step5: Have fun with different combinations.\n

 ## Notes